-There are so many toxic elements of of society that parents have to buffer their children from.
+There are so many toxic elements of society that parents have to buffer their children from.
 For example, we were also very involved in who we let them hang around – we didn’t need to be fighting bad influences.

 3. Prioritize family

 Emily Davis says, “We need to build a bigger table.”
-We prioritized family dinner and time together.
+We prioritized family dinners and time together.
 This was more important than the kids’ extracurricular activities.
 We also prioritized connecting our kids to God and to faith.
 I had devotions with our kiddos daily.
 In the evening, after work, I would play in the park with them.
-Then I’d have a time with Karen debriefing the day.
+Then I’d have time with Karen to debrief the day.
 I took the kids out on an outdoor adventure on Saturdays to give Karen a break.
 I also tried to take them as individuals on dates or on mission trips.
 Overall, we scaled our standard of living to fit my moderate salary.
 Families today live in homes that are too big and buy too much stuff on credit.

-Yes that may all sound like quite a lot, especially for five children.
+Yes, that may all sound like quite a lot, especially for five children.
 But we were able to say YES to all this because we’d said NO to less important things.